Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Foundations

-A relative error with respect to the range of admissible responses $\Voigt{\ull{Y}}-\Reuss{\ull{Y}}$ of an approximation $\ullWH{Y}$ of $\ull{Y}$ can directly be obtained from the absolute error in the spectrally normalized $\ullWT{Y}$:
+A relative error with respect to the range of admissible responses $\Voigt{\ull{\ol{Y}}}-\Reuss{\ull{\ol{Y}}}$ of an approximation $\ullWH{\ol{Y}}$ of $\ull{\ol{Y}}$ can directly be obtained from the absolute error in the spectrally normalized $\ullWT{Y}$:

 where $\left\| \cdot \right\|_\mathsf{F}$ denotes the Frobenius norm.
 This loss is insensitive to changes of unit (e.g., SI vs. imperial), and it can be combined with any other dedimensionalized loss.
-Therefore, we strongly recommend the use of a loss that is exclusively based on the normalized quantity $\ullWTH{Y}$ instead of the actual constitutive target $\ol{\ull{Y}}$.
-Notably, the error is interpretable for each sample $\phi( \ullWT{Y}, \ullWTH{Y} ) \in [0, 1]$, which gives a relative error of the stiffness normalized to the range of the bounds.
-This procedure is also in line with the problem-specific weighting of losses in \cite{Fernandez2021}, which was also shown to be crucial for success.
+Therefore, we strongly recommend the use of a loss that is exclusively based on the normalized quantities $\ulWTH{Y}$ vs. $\ullWT{Y}$ instead of comparing the actual constitutive target $\ol{\ull{Y}}$ to the prediction $\ullWH{\ol{Y}}$.
+Notably, the error~$\phi( \ullWT{Y}, \ullWTH{Y} )$ is constrained to the unit interval $[0, 1]$, rendering it well interpretable for each sample as a relative error of the stiffness normalized to the range defined by the rigorous first-order bounds.
+This procedure is also in line with the problem-specific weighting of losses in \cite{Fernandez2021}, which was also shown to be crucial for success when learning a model with outputs ranging over several orders of magnitude.
 Therefore, the loss will be based on \cref{eq:rel:error}.

-\begin{remark} In our experience, it is prohibitive to compute the loss either based on the parameters $\ul{\xi}_\mathrm{q}$, or on $\ul{\xi}_\lambda$ for the following reasons: \begin{itemize} \item Redundancy is possible, i.e. different $\ulWT{\xi}_\mathrm{q}$ can lead to the same $\ullWH{\WT{Q}}$. \item Depending on the chosen parameterization, errors in the parameters are hard to interpret since the usual norms of $\ulWT{\xi}_\mathrm{q}$ do not correspond straightforwardly to errors in the orthogonal matrix. \item As for $\ul{\xi}_\lambda$, the ordering of eigenvalues in the surrogate model could be different.
+\begin{remark} In our experience, it is prohibitive to compute the loss based on the parameters $\ul{\xi}_\mathrm{q}$, or on $\ul{\xi}_\lambda$ for the following reasons: \begin{itemize} \item Redundancy is possible, i.e. different $\ulWT{\xi}_\mathrm{q}$ can lead to the same $\ullWH{\WT{Q}}$. \item Depending on the chosen parameterization, errors in the parameters are hard to interpret since the usual norms of $\ulWT{\xi}_\mathrm{q}$ do not correspond straightforwardly to errors in the orthogonal matrix. \item As for $\ul{\xi}_\lambda$, the ordering of eigenvalues in the surrogate model could be different.
 The situation is even worse if eigenvalues show algebraic multiplicity, which renders the columns of $\ullWT{Q}$ nonunique. \end{itemize} These problems are eliminated when using the suggested loss \cref{eq:rel:error} or any other loss relating $\ullWTH{Y}$ to $\ullWT{Y}$. \end{remark}

 As mentioned before, spectral normalization is independent of the type of machine-learning model to be used, i.e., it can be combined with neural networks (in their different flavors), kernel methods, random forests, and many more.
 The only two essential ingredients are that the outputs must be the vector $\ulWT{\xi}_\mathrm{\lambda}\in [0, 1]^m$ and the orthogonal matrix $\ullWT{Q}\in Orth(\ffR^m)$.